 The buzzing sounds of hair clippers and kids playing echoed throughout a spacious room inside The Historic Samuel Coleridge-Taylor Elementary School.
 Ghorpu Woah-tee, the Promise Heights Community Outreach and Engagement Coordinator at the elementary school, welcomed eleven beauty school students from The Baltimore Beauty and Barber School into her school.

 The adults — practicing to become hair stylists and barbers — etched a variety of haircuts, including fades, brush cuts, star-shaped patterns, and braids styles, and offering free haircuts to the students.
-In April and May, this room was a training ground for the next generation of neighborhood barbers and hairstylists thanks to Willie Thompson, a Senior Instructor at the beauty school and Ms. Woah-tee's partnership.
+In April and May, this room was a training ground for the next generation of neighborhood barbers and hairstylists thanks to the Allen AME Church in West Baltimore connecting Willie Thompson, a Senior Instructor at the beauty school and Ms. Woah-tee.

 The haircuts and hairstyles also turned out excellent for the kids.
 Though, for some of the children facing critical life challenges — including food and housing instability; persistent neighborhood violence, poverty, and drug addiction — the barber chair can become a safe place where they feel comfortable telling it all.